Be warned. This post is gonna hurt.

 We need people who are (1) better than us and (2) willing to be mean.

 And what a gift it is when we find these people.
 You might not want them to stick around in the moment, but hang onto them.
 They are gold.

 Being told, “Stop it.
 You’re terrible.
 But we can fix that,” is incredibly scary, but it’s the only way we get real perspective on how we’re doing.

 Plus, if you’re on the other side of the coin and in any sort of coaching, teaching, or consulting role, then it’s absolutely time to get brave.
 The only thing scarier than hearing those three magic phrases is saying them.

 I teach an advanced communication course here at the local college and my mantra throughout the term can be summed up in one word: detachment.

-You have to detach from your feelings, innate responses, and especially … ego.
+You have to detach from your feelings, from your innate responses, and especially from your ego.